 When it comes to man versus nature, nature will always win if you are not prepared.
 Nature doesn’t give second chances and you are on your own if you get lost in the wilderness.
 It’s always good to know what you should do in the wild when there’s no one to help you.
 We should all know about the essentials before embarking on a journey into the wilderness.

-Just because you make it in the modern world and you are used to accomplish even the most difficult task your boss gives you that doesn’t mean you will have the same success out in the wilderness.
+Just because you make it in the modern world and you are used to accomplishing even the most challenging task your boss gives you that doesn’t mean you will have the same success out in the wilderness.
 We forget that the survivor spirit has been dimmed out in most of us due to the excessive use of technology.
-Nature won’t care about your smart phone and it won’t care if you don’t have access to the internet, to look up how to make a fire.
+Nature won’t care about your smartphone and it won’t care if you don’t have access to the internet, to look up how to make a fire.

 These tips should keep you alive if you get lost in the wilderness

 If you are planning a camping trip, a hunting trip or anything else that will take you deep into the wilderness, you should map the area and surrounding area as good as you can.
 You should know where you go and not make a mistake like “we will see when we get there”.
 Don’t forget to nag people about it and be specific.
 Some of them might not want to hear about you going fishing, but it’s better if people know where you are.
 When you get there, make sure to call, text or email someone your location.
 This action is particularly useful because if something happens, the rescue teams will start from your last known position.

 Having the right survival bag with all the items you need is crucial for surviving in the wilderness.
 I won’t stress about how important it is, but I will stress about knowing how to use what you carried with you.
 You bought new camping gear and you can’t wait to test it on the field, but that’s the wrong approach.
 You should test it a home first where you are calm, and you have all the time you need.
 Being lost in the wilderness will put some people under pressure and they will quickly run out of time.
 A few of the essential items you should have in your survival bag: